AzureSQLDB/ContentSafetyLab/docs/4-ai-language.md

     select @ret as ReturnCode, @response as Response;
     ```

 1. Replace the **LANGUAGE_KEY** text with the AI Language Key that was returned to you in the previous chapter when testing connectivity.
-Replace the **OPERATION-LOCATION-ID** with the **operation-location** value from the response message.
+Replace the **OPERATION-LOCATION-URL** with the **operation-location** URL value from the response message.

 1. Execute the SQL statement with the run button.